FatimaZulfiqarAli-123/stock_prediction_ml/README.md

   </a>
 </p>

-## 📄 Project Report
+## 📄 Manuscript

-You can view the full detailed project report here:
+You can view the full detailed project manuscript here:

 👉 **[Comparative Analysis of
 Machine Learning and